jmjatlanta/bitshares-core-wiki/private-testnet.md

 very old blocks.
 We specify the `--enable-stale-production` parameter on the command line as we will not normally need it (although it can also be specified in the config file).
+The empty `--seed-nodes` is added to avoid connection to the default seed nodes hardcoded for production.

 Subsequent runs which connect to an existing witness node over the p2p network, or which get blockchain state from an existing data directory,